theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

 Wallet index not found
 ```

 ### Add an Address

-With a wallet file created we can add new addresses to the wallet.
+You can add new addresses to the wallet after the wallet file is created.

 ```bash
 # Adds an address or generates a new wallet (working directory)